ognus/tomekkolasa.com/content/drafts/javascript/json-stringify-usecases.md

 const { token } = await response.json();
 ```

+In Node, you can use the build in `http` client, but in most cases we use external libraries that are much easier to use, like axios or node-fetch.

+Most libraries will internally call JSON.stringify() and JSON.parse() for you.
+This is also the case with many Database clients like ps-node for PosgresSQL and mongodb for MongoDB.
+So you usually don't have to worry about it.

 ## Bad uses

 Not necesairly bad, but be careful with those use cases.

 ### Deep cloning